Concrete movement concepts and concepts from the Lao-tzu important for a Taoist philosophy inspired holistic bodymind practice:

 being like this by itself (being authentic / natural / pristine)

-You can do all of the physical practices in physically more or less challenging ways, depending on your age, abilities and needs.
-Most important, however, is to do the practices in ways that have overall unifying effects in ever evolving and deeper ways.
+You can do a bodymind practice in physically more or less challenging ways, depending on your age, abilities and needs.
+Most important, however, is that a practice has overall unifying effects in ever evolving and deeper ways.